One of the fundamental causes of health inequalities is the unequal distribution of wealth across the population.

 and various other goods and services, all of which come at a cost.

 Poverty creates ill health because it forces people to live in environments that make them sick.
-See Poverty and health (external website) on the World Health Organization’s website.
+See Poverty and health (external site) on the World Health Organization’s website.

 The latest Scottish Government figures (for 2015 - 16) show that, after housing costs, 20% of people in Scotland live in relative poverty.
 This includes